twysockey/reflection/README.md

 #Reflection
+##7/15/17
+Coding today wasn't enjoyable today.
+I found a way to multiply my code without going through a whole long process of doing something else and it still isn't "correct."
+I really could care less about whats right in this instance because im just wanting to move on.
+The thing I learned today was that I couldn't use multiplication in code.

+#Reflection
 ##7/14/20
 Coding today was a mix of things.
 On one hand I was so close to almost getting a grasp on a problem, but on the other hand I didn't achieve in completing that problem.
 Today I learned that fiber optic cables can bline people if you cut it infront of people.